 On the subject of price, the Taycan isn’t a cheap car.
 Porsche is investing around six billion euros on electromobility over the next couple of years – the Taycan is its first opportunity to recoup some of this outlay.

 How much is the Porsche Taycan?
-The entry-level model is just shy of £73,000, while the Taycan 4S costs £86,500.
+The entry-level model is £75,500, while the Taycan 4S costs £86,500.
 Upgrading to the GTS model means you'll tip over the £100k barrier, while the Turbo is around £120,000.
-At the top of the range, the flagship Turbo S commands a price tag of £139,000.
+At the top of the range, the flagship Turbo S is more than £142,000.
 Beware of the options list, though, as there is a range of costly extras to choose from.

 So which Porsche Taycan should you buy?
 The base model is certainly not your typical entry-level model, while the entry-level 4S is as remarkable as its more powerful Turbo and Turbo S stablemates, especially if you opt for the 93.4kWh battery from the more expensive models.
 It makes the Turbo models feel like pure one-upmanship rather than necessity.

-The Taycan 4S with the larger battery offers the most range, with an official 301 miles on offer.
-Chuck lower winter temperatures into the equation and a range of 220 miles between charges is likely.
-Still impressive given the performance and weight of the car.
+Specify the Taycan with the Performance Battery Plus option and you'll benefit from more than 300 miles of range, although throw lower winter temperatures into the equation and a range of 220 miles between charges is likely - still impressive given the performance and weight of the car.

 It’s brilliant to drive.
 The Taycan hides its bulk remarkably well, tackling B-road corners like a 911, yet feeling as refined and comfortable as a Panamera over long distances.
 You’re also treated to one of the most tech-laden and impressive interiors this side of a luxury saloon.